HAWKEYE-Group/UrbanLF/Readme.md

 UrbanLF-Real consists of 744 training, 80 validation and 80 test samples and the number of UrbanLF-Sys is 222, 28 and 30 respectively.

-**The metrics (PSNR, SSIM) are calculated by averaging over all sub-aperture images.
-The spatial resolution of the prediction for real images should be 622×432 for ×2 task and 620×432 for ×4 task. **
+**The metrics (PSNR, SSIM) are calculated by averaging over all sub-aperture images.**

+**The spatial resolution of the prediction for real images should be 622×432 for ×2 task and 620×432 for ×4 task. **

 #### Data Link

-Data is publicly available in Baiduyun (code: xjur) and Google.
+Data is publicly available in [Baiduyun](https://pan.baidu.com/s/1Inl81BwQNy2gXnE1Gi_lcw) (key: 7cwp) and Google.